The United States has the worst maternal mortality rate among all developed countries.

 I believe people in our country want health care for all, not less health care.
 We have the resources, let's put them to work.

 I believe caring for our families also means we need a new comprehensive immigration policy.
 Leaving children without a parent because the parent has been deported is not humane, kind, or productive for anyone.
 We can feel safe without traumatizing children.

 I believe it's possible for the US to have the best public education system anywhere in the world.
 Our public schools are not "government" schools.
 They're neighborhood schools where our children grow, learn, and play with their friends.
 Our public schools are our nations strongest resource.
 An educated populace is more prepared to enter the workforce, less likely to be incarcerated, and more likely to have economic stability.

 I believe we can tackle the ugliness of racism that has been damaging to our country from its very beginnings.
 And it starts with honoring the indigenous cultures, their land, their rights, and their freedoms.
 It starts by acknowledging that vestiges of slavery still exists.
-Ignoring the problems do not now the problems.
-Let's get to work and make this a country truly one with freedom and justice for all.
+Ignoring the problems do not solve the problems.

 We only have one planet.
 There are no "do overs' if we destroy it.
 We know what we need to do - produce alternative energy sources (which our district produces in abundance) and produce less pollution (our country is second only to China).

 We don't have to choose between jobs and caring for our planet.
 Our district has proven that jobs in alternative energy are possible.

 I believe it's possible for energy companies to be energy companies, leading the way into a future with 100% renewable energy.
 We don't need to settle for less.
 There is no reason to continue to use resources that pollute and damage our environment.